 Prickly problems for waders explains how SNH are trying to deal with introduced Hedgehogs in the Outer Hebrides, where they are a major problem for breeding waders.

-And here are another six which may well appeal to Scottish birdwatchers:
+And here are another nine which may well appeal to Scottish birdwatchers:

 - Conserving British-breeding Woodcock focuses on worrying results from the latest GWCT/BTO survey and work to reduce losses during the shooting season.